Unboxed-Software/solana-course/content/token22-metadata.md

 # Overview

-- TODO Some explanation
-- What are they
-- Why are they needed
-- Very brief

-- Historically, developers stored metadata in data accounts using a metadata on-chain program; mainly `Metaplex`.
+Historically, developers stored metadata in data accounts using a metadata on-chain program; mainly `Metaplex`.
 However, this had some drawbacks.
 For example the mint account to which the metadata attached had no awareness of the metadata account.
 So to figure out if a particular account had metadata we'd have to PDA the mint and the `Metaplex` program together and see if a Metadata account existed.
+That is not the only complication here, in order to create an NFT you will have to interact with another program other than the SPL token program, which could have a learning curve to grasp all knowledge needed to be able to interact with it easily, so for the `Metaplex` example, you will need to learn about the `Metaplex` library, and keep maintain it and updating, which could be a bit of a hassle.
+To solve this problem, Solana introduced these two extensions:

-To solve this problem, Solana introduced an extension called `metadata-pointer` extension, which is simply a field in the mint account itself that points to the account that holds the metadata for this token.
-This will make it easier for client apps to find the respective metadata-account and retrieve the metadata.
+- `metadata-pointer` extension: which is simply a field in the mint account itself that points to the account that holds the metadata for this token
-- In addition to the `metadata-pointer` extension, Solana also introduced the `metadata` extension, which is simply allow us to store the metadata in the mint itself, so we don't have to create a separate account for the metadata which makes it much easier and more convenient to work with.
+- `metadata` extension: which will allow us to store the metadata in the mint itself, so we don't have to create a separate account for the metadata

 ## Off-chain metadata: